codeefy/codeefy/README.md

+ -** Hi there **
- - 👋 Hi, I’m Rohit Raj an Undergraduate In Data Science and Its Applications from IIT Madras
+ - 👋 I’m Rohit Raj an Undergraduate In Data Science and Its Applications from IIT Madras
 - 👀 I’m interested in ML, Ai, Real Time Project , Hackathons
 - 🌱 I’m currently learning Ml, NLP , Mysql , PowerBi
 - 💞️ I’m looking to collaborate on Hackathons, Open Source Programming